robohydra/robohydra/tutorial/advanced/index.md

               tests: {
                   // ...

-                  utf8SearchTerm: {
+                  nonAsciiSearchTerm: {
-                      instructions: "Search for the string 'blåbærsyltetøy'.\n\nYou should _get one search result_.",
+                      instructions: "Search for the string 'blåbærsyltetøy'.\n\nYou should _get one search result_ and it should be _displayed correctly_.",
                       heads: [
                           new HydraHead({
                               path: '/foo',
                               handler: function(req, res) {
                                   assert.equal(req.getParams.q,
                                                "blåbærsyltetøy",
-                                               "UTF-8 encoding should be ok");
+                                               Character encoding should be ok");

                                   res.headers['content-type'] =
                                       'application/json; charset=utf-8';